reactioncommerce/reaction-docs/website/versioned_docs/version-v1.8.0/contributing-to-reaction.md

 ## Step 3: Prepare a pull request for review

+Branch off `develop` for your PR branch, unless you're fixing an urgent issue to a specific release that is still supported.

 Once your branch fulfills the issue it tackles, you are ready to [create a pull request](https://help.github.com/articles/creating-a-pull-request/) (PR).
-Your PR will have to meet the following criteria first:

-### Pass all tests

-As soon as your PR is pushed, automated test run to ensure:

-- `npm run lint`: Pass current continuous integration tests
-- `reaction test`: Pass linter code review and follow Reaction style guidelines
+Select `develop` as the base branch (the branch you want your changes pulled into).

 ### Fill out the pull request template